3DPrintings

 3. Repair and Maintenance

-3D printing can be leveraged for the repair and maintenance of existing infrastructure.
+This technique can be leveraged for the repair and maintenance of existing infrastructure.
 Damaged components like road surfaces, pipes, and structural elements can be quickly replaced using 3D-printed parts.

 This reduces downtime and the need for extensive reconstruction, improving the overall reliability and longevity of infrastructure systems.